ZhengJunCUGB/CUPRSI/README.md

 1.CUDA
 2.Center for Wave Phenomena(CWP) http://www.cwp.mines.edu/cwpcodes
 3.CUDASDK
-Examples are available at the link :https://github.com/ZhengJunCUGB/CUPRSI-Example
+Examples and information on how to use the program are available at the link :https://github.com/ZhengJunCUGB/CUPRSI-Example